-The Hungarian capital is really two cities separated by the Danube river.
+The Hungarian capital is really two cities (Buda and Pest) separated by the Danube river.
 They were merged together in 1873.
-On the West Bank, you have hilly Buda, with its medieval vibe, cobblestones, Old Town, Castle and panoramic vistas.
-On the East end, is Pest which is mostly flat and comprises most of the urban area of the city, including some of the most iconic sites built in the 19th century, such as the Parliament, Saint Stephen’s Basilica, Dohany utca (Street) Synagogue to name a few.
+On the West bank you have hilly Buda, with its medieval vibe, cobblestones, Old Town, Castle and panoramic vistas.
+On the East end, is Pest which is mostly flat and comprises most of the urban area of the city, including some of the most iconic sites built in 19th century, such as the Parliament, Saint Stephen’s Basilica, Dohany utca (Street) Synagogue to name a few.

-Since Budapest has a lot to offer everyone all year round, from festivals to fairs and a weekend isn’t enough to see “everything”, the best way you can organise your time there is by exploring the city by districts.
-That’s right, instead of hopping around from one place to another you can save time by exploring the main sights of each district.
+Since Budapest has a lot to offer everyone all year round, from festivals to fairs and a weekend isn’t enough to see “everything”, the best way you can organise your time there is by exploring both Buda and Pest by districts.

-Favourite spots on the Buda side of the Danube
+Favourite spots in the Buda side of the Danube

 Top tip: There’s a nice cafe across the square called Panoramia which offers great views over the city.
 Also, if you are looking for a place to relax after a long day walking around there’s a renovated Turkish-style thermal bath called Rudas located in this area.
 It gets super packed, so try to reserve in advance, bring flip flops and be prepared to pay full price fee to get access to the outdoor Jacuzzi with a view of the city.